 These are only a few of the hot springs on offer in Greece.
 After all, with over 700 documented thermal pools, it’s impossible to list them all.
 And it seems as if Greece is only beginning to understand the value of mineral springs tourism.
 We can foresee a business boom as the world opens up and people begin seeking adventure and culture again.

-Learn more about visiting Greece on our sister site, Leisurely Lifestyle.
+Learn more about visiting Greece on our sister site, La Vida Nomad.